 Average flow rate: 150 cubic feet per second (4.2 m3/s)

 Primary form: Tiered plunges

 Pitch: 90 degrees

 Multnomah Falls Hiking

-In addition to the waterfall itself, Multnomah Falls is known for a picturesque hiking trail.
+In addition to the waterfall itself, Multnomah Falls is known for a scenic hiking trail.
 The trail starts at the base of the waterfall, goes through the Benson Bridge, and then follows up to the platform at the top of the upper cascade, where visitors can enjoy the bird’s eye view on the Columbia Gorge.

 The overall length of the trail is around 1.3 miles (2.6 miles for a round trip).
-Once on the top, visitors can either go back, or follow another trail.
+Once on the top, visitors can either go back or follow another trail.
 The difficulty of the Multnomah Falls trail is estimated as moderate, and in good weather conditions is safe for children and dogs.

 From Portland, head east on Interstate 84 to exit 31.
 Park and walk south, underneath the interstate and railroad tracks to the Lodge and Visitor Center.